hiroaki/DrawerCSS/README.md

 # API reference

 ## Constructor

 constructor | description
 ------------|------------
 DrawerCSS( base_id:String, drawer_id:String, options?:Hash ) | Create an instance

-Note: If the element of *drawer_id* does not exist, it is going to be created.
+If the element of *drawer_id* does not exist, it is going to be created.
 And it is possible to get its element by `getElementDrawer` instance method.

 ## Options

 property | type | description
 ---------|------|------------
 side | constant | Side of the drawer. *TOP*, *RIGHT*, *BOTTOM* or *LEFT*.
-Defalut is *LEFT* span | string or function | Span of the drawer pane.
-If specify the value by the function, then the span will be the return value of the function when the drawer opens.
-Default is *80%* effect | constant | Effect of the base pane when open. *slide* or *compress*.
+Defalut is *LEFT* span | string | Span of the drawer pane.
+Default is *80%* maxSpan| string | Limit of `span`, it is available when `span` is specified with "px" or "%".
+Default is *null* which means unlimited effect | constant | Effect of the base pane when open. *slide* or *compress*.
 Default is *slide* duration | float | Transition duration.
 Default is *0.3* delay | float | Transition delay.
 Default is *0.0* timingFunction | constant | Transition timing function.
 Default is *ease-in-out*

+The value of `maxSpan` is available in these cases:

+* `maxSpan` specified with "%" when `span` is "px"
+* `maxSpan` specified with "px" when `span` is "%"

+Other cases are not supported.

 ## Methods

-### Static Methods
+### Class Methods

 method | return value | description
 -------|--------------|------------